-I’ve released solo records under my name and Houseofreedom and been featured on many collaborations with other artists like Moby, DJ Lenny Fontana, DJ Shato & Rockseek and Troker, Radical Thought Resistance, NightCaller, and Hey Tu to name a few.
+I’ve released solo records under my name and Houseofreedom and been featured on many collaborations with other artists like Moby, DJ Lenny Fontana, DJ Shato & Rockseek and Troker, Radical Thought Resistance, NightCaller, and Hey Tú to name a few.
 My career has been built creating stories of different kinds through song, voice over, commercials, cartoons, video games, and theater.
 By virtue of moving to New York over two decades ago, I’ve been able to do what I do with some of the most talented musicians and artists in the world.
-That’s the other thing I do, I play well with others.
+That’s the other thing I do with gusto, I play well with others.
 I’m not so good at doing it by myself.
 Get me in a room of talented people with a vision and then I get excited, then the juices start flowing and my work begins.
 "What' story are we telling and how are we going to do it?"
 So what now?
 Well.... now I want to do something in television.
 More to come on that later.
 I promise.

-If this is all a little too esoteric for you, then let’s try this: I had a very happy childhood and a wonderful life in growing up in Washington, D.C.
+If this is bio is all a little too esoteric for you, then let’s try this: I had a very happy childhood and a wonderful life in growing up in Washington, D.C.
 After high school , I went to culinary School ( where you learn to be a chef) in Baltimore, Maryland.
 I told my parents that I wanted to be an actor and thought I should have a secure back-up skill to get me through the lean times.
 I always loved to cook.
 (Sidebar, I no longer believe in "Plan B's".
-I think if you have a passion, and a "Plan A", I believe you need to devote yourself entirely to it.
-If you truly need a Plan B, life will provide that for you. but anything less than complete commitment to your passion in the moment your feeling it, robs you off the opportunity to truly make it happen.
+I think if you have a passion, and a "Plan A", you need to devote yourself entirely to plan A. If you truly need a Plan B, life will provide that for you. but anything less than complete commitment to your passion in the moment your feeling it, robs you off the opportunity to truly make it happen.
 My two cents.....).
 Back to the Culinary School /Acting school plan.....my parents were down with it.
 So I graduated from Culinary School in Baltimore MD, and came immediately to New York to train at the American Academy of Dramatic Arts.
 I loved it.
 I have never loved any school that much, before or since.

 I also loved the musicians I kept running into in the West Village at the open mic nights and jam sessions, and before I knew it, we had started a band called D’Tripp that would be my home for over a decade.
-Touring the East Coast of the U.S. and much of Europe, we were a part of the 90's NY indie scene along with bands like Spin Doctors, Blues Traveler, The Second Step and Joan Osbourne.
+Touring the East Coast of the U.S. and much of Europe, we were a part of the 90's NY indie scene along with bands like Spin Doctors, Blues Traveler, The Authority, Milo-Z, The Second Step, and Joan Osbourne.
 We played a lot of gigs.
 I mean a lot of gigs.... maybe too many gigs actually, and recorded one album, "The Plaid Album".
 I learned a lot.
 With D'Tripp, I learned what live performance is really all about.
 It's about creating experiences and memories for the audience, nothing more.
 It's not about perfection in performance, it is however about giving it your all.

 D'tripp came to an end somewhere around 2000, and I set about finding my voice as a solo artist, and produced my first solo album, Houseofreedom, the EP Sessions.
 I also got lucky, really lucky, and was featured on a song by Moby called “At Least We Tried”.
 That led to collaborations with producers in the dance and electronic music world.
 Around the same time the already well known Screaming Headless Torsos was re-grouping and looking for a new singer for a festival in Italy.
 I auditioned and got the gig.
 My first show with the Torsos was a warm up gig in a legendary club in New York called "The Cooler" .
 The club was located in the meat packing district before the area gentrified and the packing of meat ceased.
 The club was actually a converted meat locker.
 My second gig with the Torsos was one week later in an ancient amphitheater in Tivoli Italy, a city outside of Rome, that had been occupied by the ancient Greeks at one point.
 I was surrounded by die-hard Italian Torsos fans who knew every lyric and every nuance of S.H.T's music.
 They rushed the stage and welcomed me.